-This course is for learners who wish to apply their English language proficiency to a specific context.
+This course is for learners who wish to apply their English language proficiency for general communication.
 This course is free for New Zealand citizens and permanent residents.

-This course is at a level comparable to the Common European Framework of Reference (CEFR) low B2.
+This course is at a level comparable to the Common European Framework of Reference (CEFR) high B1.

 We offer beginner to advanced English courses.
 We'll assess your English when you enrol to decide the best level for you to study at.

 Upon successfully completing the requirements you'll receive the award of:

 - New Zealand Certificate in English Language (General) (Level 3)